opentoonz/opentoonz_docs/source/applying_special_fx.rst

 When saved, the macro effect will be available in the FX Browser and in the drop-down menus that open when right-clicking nodes or in the Schematic area, inside the **Macro** folder, at the bottom of the list.

-.. note:: Macro effects can't contain zerary effect nodes in them (i.e. any effect in the Render category).
+.. note:: Macro effects can't contain zerary effect nodes in them (i.e. any effect in the Background or Render categories).
 If any zerary effect node is selected when trying to use the Make Macro FX command, no macro effect will be created.

 .. tip:: **To create a macro effect:**